-Known for its gigantic 13th-century Gothic cathedral, the City Walls that form a walkway on both sides of the River Ouse and its Viking heritage, York is loved by locals and tourists alike.
+Known for its gigantic 13th-century Gothic cathedral, the City Walls that form a walkway on both sides of the River Ouse and a Viking heritage, York is loved by locals and tourists alike.

-Being from the Yorkshire area (I grew up in Wakefield and now I’m living in Wetherby), I’ve ventured to York on a handful of occasions and enjoyed it every single time.
+Being from the Yorkshire area (I grew up in Wakefield and I now live in Wetherby), I’ve ventured to York on a handful of occasions and I find that I enjoy it every single time.

 As well as having lots to see, York also has loads to do.
 Win-win, right?

-If you’re wondering how to spend a day in York, Betty’s is one of the most English experiences you can ever have – and it’s a complete and utter joy for all, whether you’re based in Bradford or Beijing.
+If you’re wondering how to spend a day in York, Betty’s is one of the most English experiences you can ever have – and it’s a complete and utter joy for all, whether you’re from Bradford or Beijing.